Health benefits of fall flavors

 By Danielle Johnson RDN, CDN, RYT

-A change in season means a change in fresh, ripe produce.
-Fall provides plentiful produce to choose from, bursting with flavors and health benefits.
-Here is a list of common fall produce items and their nutrients (not limited to what is listed here):
+A change in season means a change in fresh, ripe produce!
+Fall provides us with plentiful produce to choose from, bursting with flavors and health benefits!
+Below is a list of common fall produce items and their nutrients (not limited to what is listed here):

-1. Apples – 1 medium apple provides 95 calories, 4.3gms fiber (16 percent of the daily value) and 8.4mg vitamin C (11 percent of the daily value).
+Apples – 1 medium apple provides 95 calories, 4.3gms fiber (16% of the daily value) and 8.4mg vitamin C (11% of the daily value).
 It is also a powerhouse of a variety of phytonutrients that are shown to be beneficial to prevent cardiovascular disease by lowering LDL levels.
-Some of the phytonutrients in apples have been shown to help control of blood sugar.
+Some of these phytonutrients in apples have been shown to benefit control of blood sugar.

 Food ideas – add diced apples to salad, braise chopped apple with cabbage, slice apples with cheese or peanut butter, pan fry sliced apples with cinnamon and honey.

-2. Grapes – 1 cup of grapes provides 104 calories, 22mcg vitamin K (25 percent daily value).
-0.19mg copper (21 percent of daily value), 0.11mg b2 (8 percent of daily value).
-Another powerhouse of phytonutrients shown to benefit healthy blood sugar, increased longevity (specifically from resveratrol), improved cognition, and cancer prevention (flavonoids, anthocyanins, fiber).
+Grapes – 1 cup of grapes provides 104 calories, 22mcg vitamin K (25% daily value), 0.19mg copper (21% of daily value), 0.11mg B2 (8% of daily value) and is another powerhouse of phytonutrients shown to benefit healthy blood sugar, increased longevity (specifically from resveratrol), improved cognition, and cancer prevention (flavonoids, anthocyanins, fiber).

 Food ideas – add to fruit salad or green salad, slice and add to curry, pair with cheese or nuts, slice and add to a whole wheat grilled cheese.

-3. Pears – 1 medium pear provides 100 calories, 5.5g fiber (20 percent daily value), 0.15mg copper (17 percent daily value), 7.65mg vitamin C (10 percent daily value), 7.8mcg vitamin K (9 percent daily value).
-Pears have a lot of antioxidant and anti-inflammatory benefits from a variety of phytonutrients.
-Due to its high fiber content, it offers defense against type 2 diabetes, cardiovascular disease, and cancer.
+Pears – 1 medium pear provides 100 calories, 5.5g fiber (20% daily value), 0.15mg copper (17% daily value), 7.65mg vitamin C (10% daily value), and 7.8mcg vitamin K (9% daily value).
+Pears have antioxidant and anti-inflammatory benefits from a variety of phytonutrients, and due to high fiber content, they may be helpful in preventing type 2 diabetes, cardiovascular disease, and cancer.

-Food ideas – combine with mustard greens, watercress, leeks, and walnuts for a delicious salad.
-Serve with goat or blue cheese as a unique dessert, or chop pears and add to oatmeal or yogurt with ginger and honey, core pears and poach in pear juice.
+Food ideas – combine with mustard greens, watercress, leeks, and walnuts for a delicious salad, serve with goat or blue cheese as a unique dessert, chop pears and add to oatmeal or yogurt with ginger and honey, core pears and poach in pear juice.

-4. Brussel sprouts – 1 c brussels sprouts provides 56 calories, 4.6gms fiber (15 percent of daily value), an excellent source of vitamin C & K (>100 percent daily value), very good source of folate, b6, manganese, choline, copper, b1, phosphorus, omega 3 fats, potassium (11-25 percent of daily value), good source of iron, b2, b5, magnesium, vitamin A, b3, calcium, zinc (5-10 percent of daily value).
-Contains a high amount of the phytonutrient glucosinolate which is cancer protective.
+Brussel sprouts – 1 cup brussels sprouts provide 56 calories, 4.6gms fiber (15% of daily value), an excellent source of vitamin C & K (>100% daily value), very good source of folate, B6, manganese, choline, copper, B1, phosphorus, omega 3 fats, potassium (11-25% of daily value), good source of iron, B2, B5, magnesium, vitamin A, B3, calcium, and zinc (5-10% of daily value).
+They contain a high amount of the phytonutrient glucosinolate, which is cancer protective.

 Food ideas – roast with olive oil salt and pepper, shred and combine with red onions, walnuts, goat cheese for a delicious salad, shred and sauté with lemon juice olive oil and seasoning, add to soups and stews.

-5. Cauliflower – 1 c cauliflower provides 30 calories, 2.6 gms fiber (10 percent daily value) and is an excellent source of vitamin C, K, folate, b5, b6, a very good source of choline, omega-3 fats, manganese, phosphorus, biotin, and a good source of b2, b1, potassium, b3 and magnesium.
+Cauliflower – 1 cup cauliflower provides 30 calories, 2.6gms fiber (10% daily value) and is an excellent source of vitamin C, K, folate, B5, B6, a very good source of choline, omega-3 fats, manganese, phosphorus, biotin, and a good source of B2, B1, potassium, B3 and magnesium.

 Food ideas – chop and eat raw with hummus or other dip, puree into a soup, use as a “pizza crust”, use in place of rice or potato, add to stir fry, combine with pumpkin seeds craisins and walnuts for a fun salad.

-6. Sweet potato – 1 c sweet potato provides 180 calories, 6.6gms fiber (24 percent daily value – this helps control blood sugar!), an excellent source of vitamin A, very good source of vitamin C, manganese, copper, b5, b6 and a good source of biotin, potassium, b1, b2, b3 and phosphorus.
-Sweet potatoes are high in anthocyanin, which provides powerful anti-inflammatory benefits.
-They’re also a great source of beta carotene which is a powerful antioxidant.
+Sweet potato – 1 cup sweet potato provides 180 calories, 6.6gms fiber (24% daily value – this helps control blood sugar!), an excellent source of vitamin A, very good source of vitamin C, manganese, copper, B5, B6 and a good source of biotin, potassium, B1, B2, B3 and phosphorus.
+Sweet potatoes are a high source of anthocyanin, providing powerful anti-inflammatory benefits.
+They also are a high source of beta carotene, a powerful antioxidant!

 Food ideas – puree cooked sweet potato with banana and cinnamon and top with chopped walnuts, cube cooked sweet potato and mix with chicken, broccoli, raisins, and vinaigrette dressing, bake a sweet potato and eat cold as a snack.